Rural Students Entry Scheme

 - Completed at least the last four years of secondary education at a rural school (the definition of “rural” is detailed below)

 - A permanent home address in a rural area for a significant period (at least four years) at any time prior to their application (the definition of “rural” is detailed below)

 - A demonstrated commitment to a career in an animal related area in a rural setting.
 (This may include a record of involvement and achievement in community affairs at school or local community level in a rural environment)

 Applicants are not eligible for a place under this Scheme if they have completed one full-time year (or part-time equivalent) of tertiary study.

 Applicants are not eligible for a place under this Scheme if they accept an offer under any other Access and Equity Program offered by the University.

 Additional Eligibility Criterion

-BVetBiol/DVM applicants must satisfy the Multi-Choice Special Tertiary Admissions Test criterion and submit a Committment Statement as prescribed by the Faculty for 2015 entry and outlined in the UAC Guide.
+BVetBiol/DVM applicants must submit a Commitment Statement as prescribed by the Faculty for 2016 entry and outlined in the UAC Guide.
 Please see the BVetBiol/DVM entry requirements for further details.